ubccsss/course-review-worker/README.md

 Below are the environment variables that are used by the worker.
 Each one of them has a value for production and development.
 They can be set in [`wrangler.toml`](wrangler.toml).

+- `ENVIRONMENT`: The environment the worker is running in
 - `OWNER` - owner of the GitHub repository
 - `REPO` - name of the GitHub repository
+- `BASE_BRANCH` - base branch of the GitHub repository
+- `USERS` - comma-separated list of user reviewers for the PR
+- `TEAMS` - comma-separated list of team reviewers for the PR
-- `LABELS` - comma-separated list of labels to apply to new issues
+- `LABELS` - comma-separated list of labels to apply to new PRs
 - `ORIGIN` - acceptable origin for requests to the worker

 ## Secrets